© Crown copyright 2018

 The Badsey Brook flood risk management scheme will reduce flood risk for approximately 290 properties along the Badsey and Bunches Brook in Broadway, Childswickham and Murcot.
 The area suffered from extensive flooding in 2007 and 2012, with roads and properties affected.
 Following the 2007 floods, the Environment Agency began drawing up plans to reduce the risk of flooding in the Badsey Brook catchment.

 The scheme will include the construction of a flood storage area which will be able to hold up to 135,000 cubic metres of water upstream of Cheltenham Road in Broadway.
 Earth embankments and a control structure will also be constructed to limit the amount of water flowing down the brook during periods of high rainfall.

-Construction work on the scheme is due to be complete by the end of Spring 2018.
+Construction work on the scheme is due to be completed by August 2018.

 Jackson Hyder are the principal contractor for the works.

 Although the construction work continues to progress well, due to the prolonged poor weather conditions experienced throughout February and March 2018, the target for completion of the construction works is currently August 2018.
 The scheme will be operational and protecting properties from this date with some minor landscaping works to follow.

 The following works have been completed or are in progress: